MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ---
 # Get started with Progressive Web Apps (Chromium)

 Progressive Web Apps \(PWAs\) are web apps that are [progressively enhanced][WikiProgressiveEnhancement].
 The progressive enhancements include app-like features, such as installation, offline support, and push notifications.
-You may also package your PWA for app stores.
-Possible app stores include the Microsoft Store, Google Play, Mac App Store, and more.
+You can also package your PWA for app stores, such as Microsoft Store, Google Play, and Mac App Store.
 The Microsoft Store is the commercial app store built into Windows 10.

 The following guide gives you an overview of PWA basics by creating a simple web app and extending it as a PWA.
 The finished project works across modern browsers.

 > [!TIP]
-> You may use [PWABuilder][PwaBuilder] to create a new PWA, enhance your existing PWA, or package your PWA for app stores.
+> You can use [PWABuilder][PwaBuilder] to create a new PWA, enhance your existing PWA, or package your PWA for app stores.

 ## Prerequisites